What is the Portage service?

 The Worker will agree Portage targets which they will support the child and family to achieve through playful, fun activities.
 The first set of targets will be written in six visits within a two-month period of the initial meeting.

-Every four months, the family and the Portage Worker will review the child's progress and set new targets as appropriate.
+Every four months, the family and the Portage Worker will review the child's progress.
+They will set new targets together as appropriate.

 Support from Portage ends when:

-Two-year-olds who attend nursery using their government-funded nursery placements.
+- Two-year-olds start to attend nursery, using their government-funded nursery placements.

 How can my child be referred?